directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 You should see data from your Directus global collection in your app.

 ## Creating Pages With Directus
-Directus allows you to create and manage pages, which you can then use in your Flutter app.
-To begin, create a new collection named `pages`.
-The Primary ID Field should be a "Manually Entered String" named `slug`, and you should include the following fields in your pages collection:
+Create a new collection called pages - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
+For example about will later correlate to the page localhost:3000/about.

-- **title**: text input field
-- **content**: WYSIWYG input field

-Then in your Access Control settings, give the Public role read access to the pages collection.
+Create a text input field called title and a WYSIWYG input field called content.
+In Access Control, give the Public role read access to the new collection.
+Create 3 items in the new collection - [here's some sample data](https://github.com/directus-labs/getting-started-demo-data).

 ![creating the pages collection](./Screenshot%202024-04-25%20at%2012.21.16.png)